Kandivali: Landmarks and localities

 Mahindra & Mahindra's Kandivali Unit, Auto Sector Main gate overlooking Western Express Highway was established in 1948.

 The Mahindra & Mahindra plant occupies a 63 acre built-up area and employs over 3,000.
 Industrial complexes such as Akurli Industrial Estate in the east and Charkop Industrial Estate are in the western part.
-Kandivali is also home to The Times of India printing press.
+The Times of India printing press.
 The Sports Authority of India has a huge training ground for the popular football team Mahindra United.

 Transportation

 Kandivali railway station is a busy station on the Western Line of the Mumbai Suburban Railway.
 Poisar Bus Depot, one of the oldest BEST bus depots, is located on S.V.
 Road in the western part of the neighbourhood.
 Road connectivity is provided by means of the Western Urban Road on the east, and S.V.
 Road and Link Road on the west.
 The BEST bus depot is close to the railway station on the eastern side of the neighbourhood and is the point of origin for localities in Kandivali (East) like Ashok Nagar, Hanuman Nagar, Damu Nagar, and Samata Nagar.
 Thakur Village, and Thakur Complex.

 Two lines of the Mumbai Metro (Line 2 and Line 7) pass through Kandivli.
 Line 2 passes through Link Road on the western part; Kandivli West and Dahanukarwadi are the metro stations, whereas Poisar and Akurli stations of Line 7 are situated on the express highway i.e. eastern side of Kandivali.